 As businesses across the country close their doors in compliance with the response to the COVID-19 pandemic, we are starting to see tenants approaching landlords about their rents.
-If a business if forced to shut their doors, even temporarily, they are having a hard time generating the revenues they once did, and therefore cannot produce rent.
-In turn, the landlord may have a difficult time paying the mortgage (if there is one), or taxes, or any of the other costs associated with building ownership.
+If a business is forced to shut its doors, even temporarily, they are having a hard time generating the revenues it once did, and therefore cannot produce rent.
+In turn, the landlord may have a difficult time paying the mortgage (if there is one), taxes, or any of the other costs associated with building ownership.
 No one wants to be in this situation, and all feel the hardship.
 According to a recent article published by the CCIM Institute, “Guidance for Rent Relief Requests and Other Commercial Real Estate Tenant/Landlord Issues” a variety of options are available for the landlord to implement in situations like the COVID-19 crisis.
 You may want to consider these options.

 The landlord can reduce the tenant’s rent for a portion or all of the term left on the lease.
 The usual forms of rent reduction are to reduce the base rent, operating expenses, or both.
 In regard to retail, it is possible to convert base rent to percentage rent.

 In this case, the landlord can defer a portion of the tenant’s rent but would require them to repay the rent deferred at a later time, either in a lump sum or by increasing subsequent payments.
 A variation of rent deferral could be to cap or set a base year to operating expenses for a short or extended period of time.

 If a tenant is significantly past due on rent payments, a landlord may agree to forgive a certain amount of the past due rent if the tenant remains current thereafter.